NextUrban/Livability_by_Twitter/README.md

 * [Necessary R packages](https://cran.r-project.org/web/packages/nat/vignettes/Installation.html)

 Note: The [Twitter search](https://www.rdocumentation.org/packages/rtweet/versions/0.6.8/topics/search_tweets) command (from rtweet library) only works if [Xcode](https://www.embarcadero.com/starthere/berlin/mobdevsetup/ios/en/installing_xcode_on_a_mac.html) is installed or updated on Mac.
-$  (manual installation)

 ## 1. Twitter Authentication

   #### 1.1.
 Twitter API application

 In order to be able to connect to the Twitter API and extract the populated Tweets over the data collection period, it is first necessary to create a Twitter application.
-During this application process for a [Twitter developer access](https://developer.twitter.com/en/apply-for-access), four authentication [keys](https://cran.r-project.org/web/packages/rtweet/vignettes/auth.html) would be provided in order to link the code to the application.
+During this application process as a [Twitter developer access](https://developer.twitter.com/en/apply-for-access), four authentication [keys](https://cran.r-project.org/web/packages/rtweet/vignettes/auth.html) would be provided in order to connect the code to the application.

 More information regarding the Twitter data and location filteration can be found [here](https://developer.twitter.com/en/docs/tutorials/filtering-tweets-by-location).